You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Why Use a Stability Ball:

 • Core Engagement: The instability of the ball requires more core activation, making the exercise more comprehensive.
+Having the core and the lower back work together for motor function can significantly improve athletic output as well.

 • Increased Flexibility: This exercise also improves flexibility in the lower back and spine, reducing stiffness and enhancing overall movement.